JavadSM/argc/README.md

     args.run() # checks and runs arguments (can stop program)

-    args.get("config_name", True) # get config if by default it will return Value but
+    args.get("-config_name", True) # get config if by default it will return Value but
     # add True it will return True/False
-    args.get("config_name", False) # either Value or None if it doesn't exist
+    args.get("-config_name", False) # either Value or None if it doesn't exist
 ```

 ### Example 2